-Cancer treatment, including chemotherapy, may cause side effects that affect your sexuality and your reproductive ability.
+Cancer treatment, including chemotherapy (chemo), may cause side effects that affect your sexuality and your reproductive ability.
 It is common for patients who have been diagnosed with cancer to ask their doctor and care team about how chemo will affect their sex lives.
-You may worry about your appearance during or after chemotherapy, have fears about your partner's acceptance of your body's changes, or you may lose interest in sex while you focus on your treatment.
+You may worry about your appearance during or after chemo, have fears about your partner's acceptance of your body's changes, or you may lose interest in sex while you focus on your treatment.

 These concerns are normal and probably temporary.
-It may help to keep an open dialogue with your partner to discuss worry, fears, and anxieties.
+It may help to keep an open dialogue with your partner to discuss worries, fears, and anxieties.

 Other sexual and reproductive chemo side effects can be more serious.
 Changes in your reproductive ability or sexuality due to cancer or cancer treatment may include:

 - Effects on the sperm and parts of the body that make sperm

 Some sexual side effects resolve after chemo is completed.
 Others may last after your treatment is complete.

 Managing Sexual Problems